mdkus51/--51/README.md

-vvvvvvvFile was created directly on GitHub
+File was created directly on GitHub
 # --51
 3-4
 git add <ис-51>
-git commit -m "New file was cd directly on GitHub"
+git commit -m "New file was cd directly on GitHub" git status